linux-system-roles/auto-maintenance/README.md

 Use this script, and ensure the CHANGELOG.md PR is merged, and the repo is tagged and released, before you run [release_collection.py](#release_collectionpy).

+# role-merge-prs.sh

+Used in conjunction with `manage-role-repos.sh`.
+This will list the non-draft PRs for a role and prompt for merging one of them.
+The list will include the checks and tests status for the PR.
+You can use `v NUM` to view the PR in the UI and see the tests and checks details.
+Enter `NUM`, where `NUM` is the PR number, to merge the PR and delete the branch.
+This uses `gh pr merge NUM -r -d` to merge the PR.
+If merging requires admin rights to override the checks, and you are an admin, you can use `a NUM` to merge.
+This uses `gh pr merge NUM -r -d --admin`.
+By default, the list will only include PRs authored by you.
+Use `AUTHOR=@all` to view PRs from all authors.
+Use `AUTHOR=username` to view those PRs authored by the given username.

+Examples:

+`./manage-role-repos.sh ./role-merge-prs.sh` - View all non-draft PRs authored
+by myself

+`AUTHOR=@all ./manage-role-repos.sh ./role-merge-prs.sh` - View all non-draft
+PRs

+`AUTHOR=richm ./manage-role-repos.sh ./role-merge-prs.sh` - View all non-draft
+PRs authored by richm

+* `AUTHOR` - default is `@me` - look for PRs authored by this username.
+Use `@all` to list all PRs.
+* `DELETE_BRANCH` - default is `true` - use `false` if you do not want to delete the PR branch after merging (the `gh pr merge` flag `-d` is used to delete the branch)
+* `MERGE_TYPE` - default is `r` (rebase and merge) - Use `m` for merge commit, `s` for squash and merge, or `ask` which will prompt you for the merge type.

 # list-pr-statuses-ghapi.py